obinnameso/crypto-news-sentiment-classification/README.md

 </p>
 <br>

 Using GridSearchCV and Sklearn's pipeline class, we performed hyper parameter tunning on the Support Vector and Random forest classifiers.
 This allowed us to identify the best parameters for the vectorizer and the classifer as well.
-With an accuracy score of 0.718, our model performed fairly.
+With an accuracy score of 0.718, our model performed fairly. <br>

 ## Recommendation